Thanasis-pap/contact_lenses/README.md

 2. Receive notifications when it's time to replace your lenses.

-3. View your lens usage history.
+3. View your lenses' usage history.

-4. View your lenses parameters
+4. View your lenses' parameters

 ### Disclaimer